-Tandem skydiving and paragliding were pioneered here.
+We’re the birthplace of commercial bungy.
+Home of the world’s highest cliff jump, the world’s steepest zipline, the world’s biggest human catapult, and one of the world’s largest giant swings.
+Tandem skydiving and paragliding were also pioneered here.
 The first commercial jetboat rides in the world were right here on the Kawarau River.
 Queenstown is the birthplace of New Zealand whitewater rafting, New Zealand’s first commercial ski resort and the home of the ski-plane.

-1. Do a Queenstown bungy jump, cliff jump, swing or skydive
+Do a Queenstown bungy, swing or zip

 To misquote Jane Austen, it is a truth universally acknowledged that when you’re in Queenstown you must proceed straight to a very high place and pay a nice, trained professional to throw you off it.

 Queenstown has a wide range of vertigo-inducing options for you to get high with.
 Start with those bucket list bad boys, the bungys, swings and ziplines to get your fix of plummeting towards the earth.